-Overall, Friction Stir Welding (FSW) is a material joining technique that is a major breakthrough due to its substantial advantages compared to other techniques for welding aluminum alloys.
-This has allowed aircraft manufacturers such as Boeing to achieve 60% cost saving and reduce manufacturing time by 73% in aircraft models.
-This is only a fraction of what could be achieved.
-Despite its merits, FSW use is still limited due to a certain defect termed “kissing bond”.
-Kissing bonds reduce the stress-load resilience of FSW materials and are extremely difficult to detect or accurately size using existing NDT methods.
+Overall, FSW is a material joining technique that is a major breakthrough due to its substantial advantages compared to other techniques for welding aluminum alloys.
+Despite its merits, FSW use is still limited due to the potential for ‘kissing bond’ defects.
+Kissing bonds reduce the stress-load resilience of FSW materials and are challenging to detect or accurately size using existing NDT methods.

 - High automation capability

 - Ability to scan flat and curved surfaces